mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 The OData service is not expected to return any response payload (HTTP status code to 204 – no content).

-## Delete Existing Book Or Author
+## Request: Delete Existing Book Or Author

 With this request we can remove data record of an existing book or author.

-Internally the `DataEntityProcessor` implementation of the OData service will be invoked.
+Internally the `DataEntityProcessor#deleteEntity` implementation of the OData service will be invoked.

 Request: